 However, in many cases, deep learning cannot be substituted.

-How can you apply DL to real-life problems?
+How can you apply DL and NN to real-life problems?

 Today, deep learning is applied across different industries for various use cases:

 - Speech recognition.
 All major commercial speech recognition systems (like Microsoft Cortana, Alexa, Google Assistant, Apple Siri) are based on deep learning.

 - Pattern recognition.
 Pattern recognition systems are already able to give more accurate results than the human eye in medical diagnosis.

 - Natural language processing.
 Neural networks have been used to implement language models since the early 2000s.
 The invention of LSTM helped improve machine translation and language modeling.

 - Discovery of new drugs.
 For example, the AtomNet neural network has been used to predict new biomolecules that can potentially cure diseases such as Ebola and multiple sclerosis.